Kazunari Ninomiya

 Kazunari Ninomiya (二宮 和也, Ninomiya Kazunari), often called Nino (ニノ), is a Japanese singer, songwriter, actor, voice actor, presenter and radio host.
-He is a member of the Japanese idol group Arashi.
+He is a member of the Japanese idol group Arashi, which is under agent contract with Starto Entertainment.

-His career began in the entertainment industry after joining the Japanese talent agency Johnny & Associates in 1996 aged 13.
-Prior to his debut as a member of Arashi, Ninomiya started an acting career when he was cast as Chris for the stage play Stand by Me, which was based on the film of the same name.

-Apart from his group's activities, he starred in numerous television drama, movie and stage production, and has been regarded as the actor of Arashi.
-Described as an actor who can act with his mouth and eyes, Ninomiya has won a number of awards and nominations for his roles.

 Early life

-Ninomiya was born in Katsushika, Tokyo as the youngest child of his family.
-His father and mother were both working as chefs when they met and his sister is two years older than he is.
-When Ninomiya was born, his grandfather immediately came home and named him the heir to the family's windshield wiper factory since he was his grandfather's only grandson.
-However, when Ninomiya was twelve years old, his cousin sent in an application to Johnny & Associates without his knowledge.
-After attending and passing the auditions due to his mother's prodding, he joined the talent agency.
+Ninomiya was born in Katsushika, Tokyo as the youngest child of his family, his sister is two years older than he is.
+His father and mother were both working as chefs at Hattori Nutrition College when they met, his father being a Japanese cuisine teacher, and his mother, his assistant.
+When Ninomiya was born, his grandfather immediately came home and named him the heir to the family's windshield wiper factory, since he was his grandfather's only grandson.

 Ninomiya graduated from high school in March 2002 at the age of 18.